Clinical Psychology Internship Training Program

 Elizabeth McQuaid, PhD, ABPP, Director

-Many of the predoctoral clinical psychology residents stay at Brown to complete their fellowship training.
+Many predoctoral clinical psychology residents stay at Brown to complete their postdoctoral fellowship training!

 This internship is accredited by the American Psychological Association.
 The next site visit of the Commission on Accreditation will be in 2029.
 For questions about the programs accreditation status, contact: